steventux/crampervan/content/blog/cover-it-in-carpet/index.md

 The difficult bits would be neatly trimming around the window and bringing the LED lights 'through' the carpet without visible cutting.
 I mask
 I started by masking off the adjoining surfaces of any surfaces I'd be lining up to eg. the window frame and cabinets.
 The spray glue is quite easy to make a mess with so this helped with the overspray and stops the carpet sticking to all the things it shouldn't stick to.
 You can remove the adhesive easily with meths or alcohol but this saves a lot of cleaning up.

+It's also a lot easier to get a clean cut by jamming the carpet under a clean paint scraper or similar and cutting along the edge of this, it holds the carpet in place and gives a clean edge to cut against.

 ![Working around the window](carpetting-around-window.jpg)